-KCNU1 (Potassium Channel, Subfamily U, Member 1) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Oxytocin signaling pathway.
+KCNU1 (Potassium Calcium-Activated Channel Subfamily U Member 1) is a Protein Coding gene.
+Among its related pathways are Hepatic ABC Transporters and Insulin secretion.
 GO annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is KCNT2.

 UniProtKB/Swiss-Prot for KCNU1 Gene